a2435191/umtymp-at-group-project/src/script.md

 But what other notation can we use?
 For some permutation *alpha*, we observe that some elements map to themselves under repeated applications of *alpha*.
 We can partition the elements of *alpha* into cycles according to this principle.
 Cycles are not only an interesting property of permutations; they also serve as an alternative notation.

 Permutation *groups* are therefore a set of permutations equipped with the permutation composition operation.

+## 2. Examples of permutation groups
+We've already discussed one example of a permutation group without giving it a name— the symmetric group of degree n.
+The elements of this group are *all* the bijections from a set of cardinality n to itself.